 You can be found guilty of a battery if you willfully touched someone else in a “harmful or offensive manner.”
-In other words, you touched someone in a way they did not like, or in a way that is considered rude or angry.
+In other words, you touched someone in a way they did not like or in a way that is considered rude or angry.
 This includes touching someone directly or touching someone with an object.
-The prosecution does not need to prove that this resulted in any pain, injuries or marks to the victim.
-You can be found guilty as long as you touched the other person on purpose – it does not matter whether you knew it was against the law to do so.
-The maximum punishment for simple battery is a fine of $2,000 and 6 months in the County Jail, and it is a misdemeanor.
+The prosecution does not need to prove that the contact resulted in any pain, injuries or marks to the victim.
+You can be found guilty as long as you touched the other person on purpose and it does not matter whether you knew it was against the law to do so.
+The maximum punishment for simple battery is a fine of $2,000 and 6 months in the county jail.
+Simple battery is charged as a misdemeanor.
 Often, your attorney can help you to avoid jail time in these types of cases.

 Battery Causing Serious Bodily Injury

-If you are charged with a battery resulting in serious bodily injury, in addition to proving that you committed a simple battery, as described above, the prosecution will have to prove that the contact resulted in serious bodily injury to the other person.
+If you are charged with a battery resulting in serious bodily injury, in addition to proving that you committed a simple battery, as described above, the prosecution must prove that the contact resulted in serious bodily injury to the other person.
 Serious bodily injury is defined as “a serious impairment of physical condition.”
-Some examples include: loss of consciousness, a bone fracture, or a wound requiring stitches.
-It is extremely important that you talk to an attorney about this type of charge because you could be facing more serious consequences, including the possibility of being charged with a strike offense under California’s Three Strikes Law.
+Some examples of serious bodily injury include: loss of consciousness, a bone fracture, or a wound requiring stitches.
+It is extremely important that you talk to a criminal defense attorney about this type of charge because you could be facing more serious consequences, including the possibility of being convicted of a “strike” offense under California’s Three Strikes Law.
 A battery resulting in serious bodily injury may also be filed as a misdemeanor or a felony.

 Battery Against Specific Groups of People

 The punishment for a battery that results in injury to a member of a specific group of people is more severe than for a simple battery.
-In these cases, an injury is defined as any physical injury requiring medical attention.
-Something may be considered an injury even if the person did not seek medical attention.
 This only applies to specific groups of people, such as firefighters, medical professionals, and traffic officers, for example.
-It is important to consult with an attorney to determine if your case may fall into this category because a battery against specific groups of people can be charged either a misdemeanor or a felony, and you could potentially be sentenced to state prison.
+In these cases, an injury is defined as any physical injury requiring medical attention, however, something may be considered an injury even if the victim did not seek medical attention.
+It is important to consult with a criminal defense attorney to determine if your case may fall into this category because a battery against specific groups of people can be charged either a misdemeanor or a felony, and you could potentially be sentenced to state prison.

 Defenses to a Battery Charge

-Self Defense / Defense of Others: If the evidence indicates that you may have been acting in self defense, or defending someone else, the prosecution will also have to prove that you were not acting in self defense or in the defense of someone else.
+Self defense or defense of others – If the evidence indicates that you may have been acting in self defense, or defending someone else, the prosecution will also have to prove that you were not acting in self defense or in the defense of someone else.

-Battery Charges Involving Specific People or Locations: Some battery charges are based on the identity of the victim.
+Battery charges involving specific people or locations – Some battery charges are based on the identity of the alleged victim.
 Battery against a police officer, for example, is a specific crime.
 Other battery charges require that the incident occurred in a specific place.
 For instance, a battery that occurs at a school, park, or hospital is a unique offense.
 To secure a conviction in these types of cases, the prosecution will have to prove the identity of the alleged victim or the location of the alleged incident depending on the type of battery charge.

-If you or a loved on are charged with committing a battery offense, it is imperative that you contact an experienced criminal defense attorney immediately.
+If you or a loved one is charged with committing a battery offense, it is imperative that you contact an experienced criminal defense attorney immediately.
 For a free and confidential consultation, call Los Angeles criminal defense attorney Jerod Gunsberg at (323) 633-3423 or get in touch via the secure contact form on this page.
 Help is available 24 hours a day, 7 days a week.